Charleen Palmer Higgs Rogers departed this world for the next on December 27, 2025, at the age of 94.

 She will lie in state at her beloved Pleasant Heights Baptist Church on Wednesday, December 31, 2025, from 12:00 pm to 1:30pm for public viewing, followed by a private burial service for the family.
 Rev. Bob Vassar will speak at the gravesite.

-In lieu of flowers, Charleen and her family ask that gifts or contributions be given in her name to Pleasant Heights Baptist Church or Pregnancy Center of Columbia.
+In lieu of flowers, Charleen and her family ask that gifts or contributions be given in her name to Pleasant Heights Baptist Church or The Pregnancy Center of Columbia.

 With dignity and care, Williams Funeral Home is assisting the family.